-Are you interested in becoming a long-term volunteer or employee at Holden Village?
+Are you interested in becoming a short-term volunteer, long-term volunteer, or an employee at Holden Village?
 We are looking for a number of key positions right now.
 We are seeking enthusiastic and hardworking individuals to join us in the North Cascades, where we join together in work, education, and worship.

 This Village fosters spiritual growth, environmental stewardship, and community involvement in myself and thousands of other people.